Materials Science Forum

 The book will present materials researchers and users with a wealth of new information covering the entire spectrum of ecology, eco-materials, nano-materials, bio-materials, recycling, environmental protection and energy conversion related materials.

-Dr. Roberta Nipoti, Antonella Poggi and Andrea Scorzoni
+Edited by: Dr. Roberta Nipoti, Antonella Poggi and Andrea Scorzoni

 Online since: May 2005